 Delivered from the heart of London, a part-time City writing course is the ideal way to develop your potential as a writer.

-Delivered over five days in a short intensive burst, you will learn the key elements of fiction writing, particularly in relation to short stories and novels.
+Delivered over five days in a short intensive burst, with a weekend break in the middle for you to put your learning into practice, you will learn the key elements of fiction writing, particularly in relation to short stories and novels.
 Subjects covered include structure, characterisation, dialogue, point of view, narrative voice, style and how to develop, sustain and end a story.